neethumolvtm/assessment/README.md

-# ToDo App using Angular/Redux
+# Todo App using Angular/Redux

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.